Skip to Content

 Acrylic paint is much more durable and resistant than tempera.

-Tempera paints are made of organic ingredients, which degrade over time.
+Tempera paints are often made of organic ingredients, which degrade over time.
 It will smell unpleasant when tempera paint starts to deteriorate, so you can tell.

 Read also: 5 Pro Steps to Protect Acrylic Paintings on Canvas